Mount Holyoke College Payment Plan

 - There is only one payment plan.
 Either the student or the parent can enroll in the plan.
 Both students and parent(s) can make payments to the plan.

-- Overdue payments may result in registration holds, penalty fees and payment plan cancellation.
+- Past due installments may result in registration holds, penalty fees and payment plan cancellation.

-Once a student has received notification of the eBill, she may then follow the directions below to sign up for the payment plan.
+Once you have received notification of the eBill, follow the directions below to sign up for the payment plan.

 - Log into MyMountHolyoke.

 - From the student menu, click on “Online A/R Account Activity/eBill” and then “View/Pay eBill” at the top of the next page.
-This link will take you to the MHC CASHNet payment website.
+This link will take you to the MHC TouchNet payment website.

-- Once inside CASHNet, locate the section of the web Page that is titled Installment Payment Plans.
+- Once inside TouchNet, locate the section of the web Page that is titled Installment Payment Plans.

 - Select the payment plan that applies to you.
 Click on the link and follow the prompts.